Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

 It makes your brand more customer-centric and it gives you the advantage to align your entire business towards the most profitable segment of your customer base, retaining them, and increasing your customer lifetime value.

 However, the Hubspot stats show that the average customer is involved in 14 loyalty programs but can only efficiently engage in 7.
-The competition is high but smarter, personalized rewards might help you to keep them motivated and willing to further participate in the program.
+The competition is high but smarter, personalized rewards might help you to keep them motivated and willing to participate further in the program.
 Airlines have mastered the rewards programs, however, even as an e-commerce business or startup, you can steal some ideas.

-To keep customers engaged, they use the ‘Fear Of Missing Out’ psychology trick, visualizing their progress of reaching the next reward.
+To keep customers engaged, they use the ‘Fear Of Missing Out’ psychology trick, visualizing their progress toward reaching the next reward.
 Looking at their customer account, shoppers can see the benefits they could potentially have.
 Gilt also gives customers 500 points as a welcome bonus when they join the club.
 The "fear of missing out" encourages shoppers to keep purchasing or fulfill specific actions ( eg. refer a friend), as it creates a feeling of advanced progress in reaching the special status.

 9. Product review or Feedback rewards.